 Best easel for painting on a large scale

 H frame easels are the sturdiest option, perfect for painting in the studio in oil, acrylic, pastel, tempura or wax.
-This particular easel by Mabef (pictured above) holds canvases up to 84 1/2 inches.
 If you work on large, heavier surfaces, H frame easels will give you the stability you need whilst painting.
 They’re not as easy to manoeuvre as some other types of easel, however.

 Best budget easel

 A frame easels are slightly cheaper than H frames.
 They won’t hold extra large canvases like H frame easels can and they’re not as sturdy.
-However, the A frame easel by Mabef (pictured above) holds canvases up to 47 inches, which is still pretty large.
 A frame easels are more lightweight, easier to transport and pack away than H frame easels.

 Best tabletop easel